Dublin’s Croke Park to host Ireland’s first regular season NFL game this year

 Daniel Rooney, director of business development and strategy at the Pittsburgh Steelers, said they are “excited and honoured” to play the NFL’s first regular season game in Ireland.

-Mr Rooney, whose grandfather was a former US ambassador to Ireland, said the announcement “builds on our deep connections to the island and charts a path forward to what we feel is a very exciting future for the Steelers in Ireland”.
+Mr Rooney, whose grandfather was president of the Steelers and a former US Ambassador to Ireland, said the announcement “builds on our deep connections to the island and charts a path forward to what we feel is a very exciting future for the Steelers in Ireland”.

-He said: “Growing up around my grandfather and my father, one of the lessons they have always taught us and taught us in the past, (was) our strong connection to Ireland and how meaningful the island is to our family.

-“The Rooney family, hailing from Co Down, and my grandmother’s family, the Regans, hailing from Co Mayo, just a really special place in our hearts, and the fact that we can now bring the Pittsburgh Steelers there for a regular season game at the historic Croke Park, truthfully, a dream come true for our franchise.”

 Mr Rooney said that two sold-out watch parties were held at Croke Park during the 2023 and 2024 seasons.